-Delfin C. Gonzalez, Jr., Filipino, 65, joined the IMI board in July 2010 and became a member of the IMI's Finance and Audit Committees.
-He is the Chief Finance Officer of Ayala Corporation, a publicly listed company, and is also a member of its Management Committee and Finance Committee since April 2010.
+Delfin C. Gonzalez, Jr., Filipino, 66, joined the IMI board in July 2010 and became a member of the IMI's Finance and Audit and Risk Committees.
+He is currently the Chairman of the Corporation's Finance Committee.
+He served as Chief Finance Officer of Ayala Corporation, a publicly listed company, and was also a member of its Management Committee and Finance Committee from April 2010 to April 2015.
 He joined Ayala Corporation in late 2000, assigned as Chief Finance Officer for its subsidiary, Globe Telecom, Inc. until early 2010.
-He also holds the following positions in various companies of the Ayala Group: Chairman of Darong Agricultural Development Corporation, AC Infrastructure Holdings Corporation and AYC Finance Ltd.; President and Director of Ayala DBS Holdings Inc.; and Director of AC International Finance, Ltd., Asiacom Philippines, Inc., AC Energy Holdings, Inc., Livelt Investments, Ltd., Ayala Aviation Corporation, AYC Holdings Ltd., Michigan Holdings, Inc., Azalea International Venture Partners Ltd., Philwater Holdings Company, and various Ayala international companies.
-Mr. Gonzalez earned a degree in BS Chemical Engineering from De La Salle College Manila in 1971 and took his Masters in Business Administration at the Harvard Business School in 1975.
+Currently, he serves as director of AC Infrastructure Holdings Corp. and Chairman of its Audit and Risk Committee, a Managing Director of AG Holdings Limited, and sits in the boards of various Ayala international companies.
+He is also a member of the Board of Trustees of De La Salle Santiago Zobel School.
+Mr. Gonzalez earned a degree in BS Chemical Engineering from De La Salle College Manila in 1971 and a Master's degree in Business Administration at the Harvard Business School in 1975.

-Delfin L. Lazaro, Filipino, 68, has served as member of the Board of IMI since May 2000.
+Delfin L. Lazaro, Filipino, 69, has served as member of the Board of IMI since May 2000.
 He holds the following positions in publicly listed companies: Director of Ayala Corporation, Ayala Land, Inc., Manila Water Company, Inc., and Globe Telecom, Inc.; and Independent Director of Lafarge Republic, Inc. His other significant positions include: Chairman of Philwater Holdings Company, Inc. and Atlas Fertilizer & Chemicals Inc.; Chairman and President of A.C.S.T.
 Business Holdings, Inc.; Vice Chairman and President of Asiacom Philippines, Inc.; Director of AC Energy Holdings, Inc., AC Infrastructure Holdings Corporation, Ayala International Holdings, Ltd., Bestfull Holdings Limited, Probe Productions, Inc. and Empire Insurance Company; and Trustee of Insular Life Assurance Co., Ltd. He graduated with BS Metallurgical Engineering at the University of the Philippines in 1967 and took his MBA (with Distinction) at Harvard Graduate School of Business in 1971.